 Preparing a Teaching Dossier

-The Werklund School of Education offers its academic staff several resources and opportunities for constant development of teaching capacity.
-To ensure the quality of teaching is kept at the highest level, regular evaluations of teaching are conducted.
+The Werklund School of Education offers its academic staff several resources and opportunities for ongoing development of teaching capacity.
 This page lists some of the options available for academic staff to document their teaching.

 A teaching dossier provides a summary of a faculty member’s major contributions, accomplishments and strengths as a teacher.
 According to Britnell (2011), a teaching dossier “is a personal story that tells the reader about you and your teaching practice – unique to you, influenced by your beliefs, values, your discipline and your teaching culture” (The Learning & Teaching Office, 2011, p.
 1).